Predictors and Portfolios Over the Life Cycle

-In a calibrated consumption-portfolio model with stock, housing, and labor income predictability, we disentangle the welfare effects of skill and luck.
-Skilled investors are able to take advantage of all sources of predictability, whereas unskilled investors ignore predictability.
-Lucky investors enter the market at a favorable time.
-For an unskilled investor the certainty equivalent of wealth is 0.3-6.8\% lower than for a skilled investor, depending on the market entry date.
-Across market entry dates, skilled but unlucky investors can lose up to 15.4\% compared to unskilled but lucky investors.
-Simulation studies confirm the relative importance of luck and document that, if anything, housing predictability is more important than stock predictability.
+In a calibrated consumption-portfolio model with stock, housing, and labor income predictability, we evaluate the welfare effects of predictability on life-cycle consumption-portfolio choice.
+We compare skilled investors who are able to take advantage of all sources of predictability with unskilled investors ignoring predictability.
+For an unskilled investor the certainty equivalent of wealth is 0.3-6.8% lower than for a skilled investor, depending on the market entry date.
+We also determine the effect of luck to enter the market at a favorable time.
+Across market entry dates, skilled but unlucky investors can lose up to 15.4% compared to unskilled but lucky investors.

 Keywords: Return predictability, scenarios, welfare, performance, housing